dreamking60/d3-start-to-finish-leanpub/manuscript/10 Scale functions.md

-# Scale functions
+# Scale Functions

 Scale functions help you transform your **data values** into **visual values**.

-For example, in Energy Explorer the **data values** are the four energy mix percentages.
+For example, in Energy Explorer the **data values** are the percentage values for each of the four energy types.

 **Visual values** are properties such as position, size and color.
 For example an x coordinate of `50px`, a height of `100px` or a color of `#aaa`.